AppGharage/Curriculum/docs/core/README.md

 ## Introduction
 Want to learn how to develop Web applications?
-This is a curriculum AppGharage has developed to train and vet developers.
+This is a curriculum AppGharage has developed to train and vet it's developers.
 If you are confused as to what to learn or how to become a Web Developer, this Curriculum should serve as a guide and help you not follow trendy tools and stacks.

 The Curriculum includes projects which would help you validate what you learn.
-We truly believe that should you follow and complete the required projects in this curriculum, you will have the skills to call yourself a World Class Web Developer :metal:
+We truly believe that, should you follow and complete the projects in this curriculum, you will have the skills to call yourself a World Class Web Developer :metal:

 ::: warning IMPORTANT
 Don’t let the curriculum scare you.
 You by no means need to understand everything on this curriculum to become a great Web developer.
 Instead, use this as a guide.